NBISweden/aida-datahub-docs/docs/data/data-sharing-handler.md

 If the details of the recipient scientist look correct and suitable, the next step is to send it to the decider.
 To do this, use the `Remark...` action to add a trigger text which the automated system will pick up on.
 This gives you a text field where you can enter a remark (by default not visible to the applicant).
-Use the string `send to deciders` to trigger the automatic sending. **Note that the spelling must be exact, incorrect string will be silently ignored.**
+Use the string `send to deciders` to trigger the automatic sending. **Note that the spelling must be exact, incorrect strings will be silently ignored.**

 ![View of a submitted application, in the process of adding the "send to deciders" remark](imgs/data-sharing-handler/handler-application-remark-request-decision-2.jpg)